Sam Turpin: Music career

-In mid-March 2020, during South Africa's COVID-19 lockdown, Turpin and collaborator Lenny-Dee Doucha released their single "Cloud City" specifically for their followers in lockdown.
-In May 2020, Turpin collaborated with film maker Katya Abedian-Rawháni to release their short musical film "Sahara Flow" which premiered via London's Nataal Magazine.
-In early 2022, Turpin participated in the POST POST digital concert organised by Music in Africa and Tshepang Ramoba of the renowned BLK JKS and released his latest single "Broken Mirror", collaborating on the cover artwork with Japanese visual artist Keisuke Nakayama.
-While working on his second mixtape, Sam was featured on The Charles Géne Suite's debut album "Suite Nites", appearing on two tracks.
-In mid 2022 Sam produced and starred in the short film and music video for “Whiskey Music” off of The Charles Géne Suite album.
-In November 2022, Sam travelled to Cape Town with fellow artist Laliboi to perform at two shows, Selective Live and The Lightning Bolt Festival.
+In early 2020, during South Africa's COVID-19 lockdown, Turpin and collaborator Lenny-Dee Doucha released their single "Cloud City".
+Turpin then collaborated with film maker Katya Abedian-Rawháni to release their short musical film "Sahara Flow" which premiered via London's Nataal Magazine.
+In 2022, Turpin participated in the POST POST digital concert organised by Music in Africa and Tshepang Ramoba of the renowned BLK JKS and released the single "Broken Mirror", collaborating on the cover artwork with Japanese visual artist Keisuke Nakayama.
+Sam was then featured on The Charles Géne Suite's debut album "Suite Nites", appearing on two of the album's thirteen tracks.
+Sam then produced and starred in the short film and music video for “Whiskey Music”, from The Charles Géne Suite album.
+In November 2022, Sam travelled to Cape Town with fellow artist Laliboi to perform at the Selective Live showcase and The Lightning Bolt Festival, which was organised by House of Machines.

 In January 2023, the Suite Nites album featuring Sam was released in Japan as a deluxe physical edition through Paraphernalia Records and Disk Union.
+Sam subsequently released his third EP "Syncope" along with his self-directed visuals for the single "Moon Light" which featured Laliboi, The Charles Géne Suite and Jenny Dison.
+In October 2024 Sam travelled to Tokyo, Japan to perform at the Tour du Monde Event party organised by NO VISA.
+In early 2025 Sam re-released his track "War Neva End" with the late Bacardi House pioneer DJ Spoko as a 10-year-anniversary edition across all official music platforms.
+In April 2025, Sam announced the debut Cold Chinese Food album with the lead single and music video "Ethiopian Coffee".
+The full length album "Vital Ital" was released in July 2025.

 Personal life and education

 In 2017, Turpin received a Bachelor of Arts from the University of the Witwatersrand in Anthropology and History.
+He later pursued a program in music production and sound engineering.

 Turpin is fluent in English, isiZulu and also knows some basic French and Japanese.